Digitaler-Impfnachweis/certification-apis/Implementation.md

 Valid values for booster vaccines are limited to

-* for booster vaccinations following a 2/2 base vaccination with vaccines from BioNTech/Pfizer, Moderna, AstraZeneca and in future Novavax:
+* for booster vaccinations following a 2/2 base vaccination with vaccines from BioNTech/Pfizer, Moderna, AstraZeneca and Novavax:
     * `sd` must always equal to `dn` and equal to the total number of vaccinations received
-* for booster vaccinations following a 2/1 base vaccination with vaccines from BioNTech/Pfizer, Moderna, AstraZeneca and in future Novavax:
+* for booster vaccinations following a 2/1 base vaccination with vaccines from BioNTech/Pfizer, Moderna, AstraZeneca and Novavax:
     * `sd` must always be `1`
     * `dn` must equal to the total number of vaccinations received
 * for a booster vaccination following a 1/1 recovery vaccination